nagelt/Numerical_Methods_Introduction/README.md

 The latter allows an interactive adaptation of parameters to immediatly illustrate their effect, e.g. the time-step size.

+The notebooks can be viewed with nbviewer, see https://jupyter.org/, or can now also be run interactively using binder (available through nbviewer).

 *Comments and contributions are welcome.*